-Wash the area being repaired with warm water and few drops of dish soap.
+Wash the area being repaired with warm water and a few drops of dish soap.
 This will remove all the dirt.
 Next, spray it with prep solvent.
-Prep solvent will remove oil, wax, grease and other contaminants.
+Prep solvent will remove oil, wax, grease, and other contaminants.

 Step 2: Sanding

-The white matter on the photo below is actually a dust from sanding the clear coat.
+The white matter in the photo below is actually dust from sanding the clear coat.

 Step 3: Clean the Area

-After you are done sanding, the area will look very dull comparing to the rest of the paint.
+After you are done sanding, the area will look very dull compared to the rest of the paint.
 Don’t worry, this can be easily fixed with some rubbing compound in the next step.

 Step 4: Rubbing Compound

 Use rubbing compound to bring out the paint and to remove sand scratches.
-Make sure the rubbing compound that you are using is clear coat safe.
-It can be done by hand or with Dual Action Polisher.
+Make sure the rubbing compound that you are using is clear coat-safe.
+It can be done by hand or with a dual-action polisher.

-If you are using Dual Action Polisher, put it at 1,800 rpm.
-When using DA, don’t stay on one place, it is very easy to burn the paint.
-When scratches are gone, wipe the residue with clean microfiber towel.
+If you are using a Dual Action Polisher, put it at 1,800 rpm.
+When using DA, don’t stay in one place, it is very easy to burn the paint.
+When the scratches are gone, wipe the residue with a clean microfiber towel.

 Step 5: Polishing Compound